Off-Campus Study Admission Criteria

 Students must consult with their academic advisor(s) to ensure that their proposed courses will enable them to make normal progress toward completion of major and degree requirements in a timely fashion.
 Seniors wishing to study off -campus must request a waiver of the Senior Year Residency Policy using the "Petition for Variance from Academic Regulations" form, which can be obtained online from the Rhodes Express Downloadable Forms Section.

 Credit earned through Rhodes' faculty-led summer programs/Maymesters is Rhodes credit.
 Credit earned through non-Rhodes programs, including exchange programs, is transfer credit.
 Courses for transfer credit must be passed with a minimum grade of “C-” to be eligible for transfer credit.

-Normally, a student cannot earn more credit while on a full-year study program than could have been earned in a regular academic year at Rhodes.
+A student cannot earn more credit while on a full-year study program than could have been earned in a regular academic year at Rhodes.
 In other words, the most a student can earn for an academic year program is 38 credits, or 19 credits per semester.

-Rhodes students who study abroad on a program from the List of Recognized Programs/Providers will normally satisfy the F11 requirement, unless the program has been noted by the Center’s Director as particularly unsuitable for this purpose.
+Rhodes students who study abroad on an Affiliated Program will normally satisfy the F11 requirement, unless the program has been noted by the Center’s Director as particularly unsuitable for this purpose.
 In addition, students may, through appropriate course work, satisfy up to two additional Foundation requirements while abroad (or up to three additional Foundation requirements for a year-long-program).
 The Director of International Programs will recommend to the Foundations Curriculum Committee, in consultation with the Registrar and relevant faculty members as necessary, the appropriateness of the course(s) taken abroad for Foundational credit.
-This recommendation will be done in accordance with any guidelines that the Educational Program Committee chooses to provide.
+This recommendation will be done in accordance with any guidelines from the Educational Program Committee.

 Credit for courses taken off campus will only be transferred once an official transcript for the work completed has been received by the Rhodes College Registrar and approval for all courses has been given by relevant Rhodes College officials as noted above.